Officially, a timekeepers role is: “To record the passage of a competitor in terms of time, using an appropriately certified timing device...”

-Our timekeepers come from all backgrounds and professional walks of life.
-Many have a long-standing interest in motorsport, for example, as spectators or marshals.
-Others enjoy the technical challenge of working with cutting edge technology to deliver results accurate to one-thousandth of a second.
+Our timekeepers come from all backgrounds and walks of life.
+Many have a long-standing interest in motorsport, whilst others enjoy working as part of a team in a fast-paced environment.

-Both challenging and exciting, the timekeeper’s role occupies an integral place at the heart of motorsport, and quite often provides the best view in the house!
+Both challenging and exciting, timekeeping is an integral role at the heart of motorsport, and quite often provides the best view in the house!